sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 monitoring/notification framework.
 Specifically
 if the state of process changes for example from running to exited, an event notification `PROCESS_STATE_STOPPED` will be emitted by supervisord.
 This event will be received by event listener.
-If the exited process is critical one, then the event listener will terminate supervisord and the container will be shut down and restarted.
+The event listener determines if the process is critical process and whether it exited unexpectedly.
+If both of these conditions are true, the event listener will kill the supervisord process.
+Since supervisord runs as PID 1 inside the containers, when supervisotd exits, the container will stop.
+When the container stops, the systemd service which manages the container will also stop, but it is configured to automatically restart the service, thus it will restart the container.

 We also introduced a configuration option which can enable or disable this auto-restart feature dynamically according to the requirement of users.
 In detail, we created a table